 The Retailer Energy Efficiency Scheme (REES) is scheduled to conclude on 31 December 2020.
 It is proposed that the Retailer Energy Productivity Scheme (REPS) will replace the current REES from 1 January 2021.

 The South Australian REES Review Report () noted that South Australia’s load profile and supply mix has changed with the high uptake of distributed energy resources and large-scale renewable energy.
 The Review found that significant customer and system benefits can be achieved through optimisation of energy use.
 It was therefore recommended a new scheme objective be defined as to ‘improve energy productivity for households, businesses and the broader energy system, with a focus on low-income households.
 This will reduce energy costs and greenhouse gas emissions, also potentially improving human health’.

 DEM is working on a regulatory and administrative framework to commence the Retailer Energy Productivity Scheme (REPS) from 1 January 2021.

-A Consultation Paper () on the REPS Regulatory Framework and Activities was released in June 2020.
-This Consultation paper seeks to progress key elements associated with the REPS going forward.
+A Consultation Paper () on the REPS Regulatory Framework and Activities was released in June 2020 with submissions closing on 17 July 2020.